JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Results

 \subsection{Is GN-z11 an AGN?}

 GN-z11 has a compact morphology and the continuum spatial extent in our NIRSpec 2D spectroscopy is barely resolved.
-In a companion paper, Tacchella et al. (2023) analyze JADES NIRCam imaging data and derive the best size constraint so far, finding an intrinsic half-light radius of only $0.016\pm0.005\asec$ ($64\pm20$\,pc).
+In a companion paper, \citet{Tacchella2023} analyze JADES NIRCam imaging data and derive the best size constraint so far, finding an intrinsic half-light radius of only $0.016\pm0.005\asec$ ($64\pm20$\,pc).
 The possibility of a significant point source contribution to the total flux leaves open the question of whether some of the light originates from an AGN.
 Our data do contain several high ionization lines and we wish to explore the excitation mechanism.

 We have detected a large number of emission lines of varying ionization potential in GN-z11.
-In particular the \nivL1486 line (ionization potential $E>47.5$\,eV) is often a signature of an AGN (e.g. \citealt{Vanden2001, Vanzella2010}) although it has been seen in some star forming galaxies (e.g., \citealt{Fosbury2003} and \citealt{McGreer2018}).
-However, the higher ionization Nitrogen line N\,\textsc{v} ($E > 77.5$\,eV), which is a clear signature of AGN activity, is not detected in either the grating or the prism spectra.
-We note that in the prism ($R\sim100$) spectrum we see emission features arising from blended \heii\ and \oiii\,$\lambda \lambda1660,1666$ lines, as well as a P-Cygni type feature from \civ\ (see Figure~\ref{fig:emlines}).
-The resolution of the prism at these short wavelengths is very low, and accurate line flux measurements of blended lines are not possible.
-The \heii + \oiiiSF\ and \civ\ lines, which should otherwise appear to be deblended in the medium resolution ($R\sim1000$) grating spectra, are unfortunately below the detection limit of our grating spectra.
+In particular the \nivL1486 line (ionization potential $E>47.5$\,eV) is often a signature of an AGN, although it has been seen in some high-redshift star forming galaxies (e.g., \citealt{Fosbury2003} and \citealt{McGreer2018}) and it is detected in 6 of 44 galaxies in the low-redshift CLASSY survey \citep{Mingozzi2022}. \nivL1486 or \niiiL1748 is seen in 1\% of SDSS quasars at $1.7<z<4.0$ \citep{jiang2008}. \cite{Vanzella2010} detect \nivL1486 in an object at $z=5.6$ which may be an AGN, although \cite{Raiter2010} are able to model this spectrum with stars.
+For GN-z11, the higher ionization Nitrogen line N\,\textsc{v} ($E > 77.5$\,eV), which is a clear signature of AGN activity, is undetected in the G140M grating (where the $3\,\sigma$ sensitivity is $4\times 10^{-19}$\,erg\,cm$^{-2}$\,s$^{-1}$), and is blended with Lyman-$\alpha$ continuum break at the prism resolution.